 5. Code generation

-To preview validation script for your MongoDB schema design, click the Script tab on collection detail.
+To preview the validation script for your MongoDB schema design, click the Script tab on the collection detail.

-Moon Modeler can also generate scripts for whole the project.
+Moon Modeler can also generate scripts for the project.
 To see the full script click the Script item on the main toolbar.
-Modal form opens and the script is displayed with formatting and syntax highlighting.
+A modal form opens and the script is displayed with formatting and syntax highlighting.